SakuGlumoff/iida-devkit/doc/interface_description.rst

 Interface description
 #####################

+This document describes the interface between the various tasks in the system.

+The tasks are assigned different priority levels being one of [ `HIGH`, `MEDIUM`, `LOW` ].

 Command task
 ============

+The priority of the command task is `HIGH`.

 The command task informs other tasks of user button events using the ``extern struct k_event user_button_event`` specified in the command task header.